Journey to the Interior

-The concept of the American Dream that portrays wealthy, healthy and most importantly, free citizens is no longer valid.
+Challenging the validity of an American Dream that portrays wealthy, healthy, and most importantly, free citizens

-One of the first photographers to delude these values and highlight the ubiquitous loneliness in American society was Robert Frank (b.
+One of the first photographers to delude these values and highlight the ubiquitous loneliness present in American society was Robert Frank (b.
 1924, Switzerland) in his series The Americans (1958).
 In the same manner, Garrett Grove (b.
-1982, United States) in his project Journey to the Interior, also approached the current state of the Dream and accentuated themes of identity and anxiety in the rural communities of his motherland.
+1982, United States) also examined the current state of the American Dream and accentuated themes of identity and anxiety in the rural communities of his motherland, in his project, Journey to the Interior.

-All the photographs of the series were taken during the years leading up to and following, the 2016 presidential election – the time of Grove’s personal disruption and self-examination.
-The images in colour, reflect on the glamourisation of the working-class in advertising, while the quieter black and white landscapes refer to the 19th and 20th-century American documentary photography and non-fiction writings regarding the domestication of the West.
-Apart from the socio-political approach to the subject, Grove’s main idea behind Journey to the Interior is his personal curiosity with rural life near his house in the Pacific Northwest.
+The photographs in the series were taken during the years leading up to and following the 2016 presidential election – a time of personal disruption and self-examination for the artist.
+The images in color reflect the romanticizing of the American working-class in advertising, while the quieter black-and-white landscapes reference 19th and 20th-century American documentary photography and non-fiction writing regarding the domestication of the West.
+Apart from the socio-political approach to the subject, Grove’s main idea behind Journey to the Interior is his personal interest in rural life near his house in the Pacific Northwest.